wangonya/wangonya.com/content/blog/pytest-skip.md

 ---

 Sometimes you might want to skip a particular test while executing others for some reason.
-Maybe the database guy isn\'t done setting up and that particular test requires a database connection.
-Instead of having to wait, you can just write the test and instruct pytest to skip it, giving the appropriate reason so it doesn\'t look like you just skipped a failing test to keep your test suite green.
+Maybe the database guy isn't done setting up and that particular test requires a database connection.
+Instead of having to wait, you can just write the test and instruct pytest to skip it, giving the appropriate reason so it doesn't look like you just skipped a failing test to keep your test suite green.

-There\'s a couple of ways to do this.
+There's a couple of ways to do this.

 The simplest is to use the `@pytest.mark.skip` decorator like
 so: